 Naropa’s portfolio at the time of divestment was approximately $6.25 million, and the total amount divested was more than $104,000.
 The decision places Naropa among a dozen colleges and universities in the United States that are leading the charge toward more environmentally responsible investing.
 The full range of these actions included freezing any new investment in fossil fuel companies and divestment from direct ownership and any commingled funds that include fossil fuel public equities and corporate bonds within five years.

 Read more about Naropa's divestment:

 Naropa University is committed to investing our endowment assets in a manner consistent with the Buddhist precept of "not causing harm."
-Thus, the Naropa University Endowment strives to, on a best efforts basis, avoid investment in primary manufacturers of weapons systems, tobacco, alcohol, or gambling products, as well as companies with egregious records of environmental damage, discriminatory behavior, or poor employee relations.
-Additionally, we strongly encourage investment in corporations actively providing solutions to social and environmental problems.
+Thus, the Naropa University Endowment strives, on a best-efforts basis, to avoid investment in primary manufacturers of weapons systems, tobacco, alcohol, or gambling products, as well as companies with egregious records of environmental damage, discriminatory behavior, or poor employee relations.
+Additionally, we strongly encourage investment in corporations that provide active solutions to social and environmental challenges.